VitalyOlegovic/almambet/README.md

 # Almambet - Email Reader

-A secure and efficient email reader application built with Rust, featuring IMAP support and a web interface.
+Email reader application built with Rust, featuring IMAP support, a web interface and a REST one.

 ## About the Name